justinmahar/random-seed-weighted-chooser/README.md

 chooser.chooseWeightedIndex(arrayOfWeights);
 // Optionally, you can use a custom seed.
 Math.random() is used as the default. chooser.chooseWeightedIndex(arrayOfWeights, seed);
-// You can also specify a default weight to use if your array contains non-numbers. chooser.chooseWeightedIndex(arrayOfWeights, seed, defaultWeight);
+// You can also specify a default weight to use if your array contains non-numbers (this is a failsafe). chooser.chooseWeightedIndex(arrayOfWeights, seed, defaultWeight);
 ```

 If all weights are 0, -1 is returned.

-### Array Of Objects With Weight Properties
+### Using An Array Of Objects With Weight Properties

 You can use an array of objects, each with a weight property, to randomly choose one of those objects.